HenryUdorji/HenryUdorji/README.md

 - 🌱 Currently an Android Developer at Global Accelerex
-- 🔭 Right now i'm fully into Native Android development and I write Springboot and Flutter as an aside stuff
+- 🔭 Right now i'm fully into Native Android development and I write Springboot as an aside stuff
 - 👯 When I am not working on company projects I write apps using Compose UI
-- 🥅 2023 Goals: I want to also become proficient with Flutter
+- 🥅 2024 Goals: I want to also become proficient with building Android POS applications/EMV POS
 - ⚡ Fun fact: When am not coding, i watch movies or play video games